Brunswick woman attacked by fox while walking dog in School Street area

 The fox also acted aggressively toward a police officer who found it while searching surrounding streets.
 Another officer killed the fox a few blocks away.

-Police didn’t state in the release why they think the animal was acting aggressive or if it is suspected of having rabies.
+Police didn’t state in the release why they think the fox was acting that way or if it is suspected of having rabies.

 The dead fox was taken to the police station and will be stored until police can confirm it didn’t hurt anyone.
 As of Friday evening, they were unaware of injuries to humans or pets that may have crossed paths with the animal.

-Municipalities pay to have animals tested for rabies at the Health and Environmental Testing Laboratory in Augusta that have had contact with a human or pet.
+Municipalities pay to have wild animals that have had contact with a human or pet tested for rabies at the Health and Environmental Testing Laboratory in Augusta.

 Rabies is a viral disease that infects the nervous system of mammals, making the infected animal unusually aggressive.
 It is transmitted primarily through bites and exposure to saliva or spinal fluid from an infected animal.

-Two animals have tested positive for rabies in Brunswick this year as of Nov.
-25 and both were raccoons.
+Two animals have tested positive for rabies in Brunswick this year, both were raccoons.

 At least one other person reported she was chased by a fox, however.
 Bath’s former city clerk, Mary Howe, resigned last month to focus on recovering from injuries she suffered while running away from a fox in her yard in Brunswick in September.